 The One Big Beautiful Bill Act (OBBBA), Pub.
 L. 119-21, signed July 4, 2025, contains several provisions that directly affect PA's CHC, OBRA waiver, and SMW economics.
 The article should be reread quarterly through 2028 against CMS State Medicaid Director letters and PA OLTL bulletins.

-- Sections 71115–71117, provider-tax safe-harbor phasedown.
-The Medicaid hold-harmless safe-harbor decreases from 6% to 3.5% between FY 2028 and FY 2034 in ACA-expansion states (PA is an expansion state).
+• Sections 71115–71117, provider-tax safe-harbor phasedown.
+The Medicaid hold-harmless safe-harbor threshold is scheduled to step down over FY 2028 through FY 2034 in Affordable Care Act-expansion states (PA is an expansion state).
 Affects PA's MCO assessment and CHC capitation funding.

 PA legislation worth watching (2025–2026 session)

-- HB 200 (2025–2026), Family Care Act, establishing a Family and Medical Leave Program, Fund, and Advisory Board administered by the PA Department of Labor and Industry.
-Up to 12 weeks at up to ~$1,000/wk wage-replacement for care of a family member or own serious health condition.
-Passed PA House in March 2026; referred to Senate.
-As of May 2026, no Senate vote has been taken.
+• HB 200 (2025–2026), which would establish a state Family and Medical Leave Program, Fund, and Advisory Board administered by the PA Department of Labor and Industry.
+It would provide up to 12 weeks of partial wage-replacement for care of a family member or one's own serious health condition.
+It passed the PA House 107-92 on March 25, 2026 and was referred to the Senate Labor and Industry Committee; it is not enacted.

-- Caregiver tax credit bills, PA Senate and House have repeatedly considered a state caregiver tax credit mirroring AARP's Credit for Caring model (up to $5,000 in qualifying caregiving expenses, 30% credit = $1,500 max).
+• Caregiver tax credit bills, PA Senate and House have repeatedly considered a state caregiver tax credit mirroring AARP's Credit for Caring model (a percentage credit on qualifying caregiving expenses).
 Aging Our Way, PA Strategy 4 calls for evaluation of a tax-free caregiver savings account.

 1. Can my spouse be paid as my caregiver in Pennsylvania?

 Not through PA Medicaid.
-Under 55 Pa.
-Code Chapter 52, spouses cannot be paid as Direct Care Workers in Services My Way under CHC, OBRA, or Act 150.
+Under Appendix C-2-e of the CHC waiver (PA.0386.R05.01) and the OBRA waiver (PA.0235.R06.03), spouses cannot be paid as Direct Care Workers in Services My Way under CHC, OBRA, or Act 150.
 The single PA pathway where a spouse can be paid is VA Veteran-Directed Care for an eligible veteran.
 VA PCAFC also pays a stipend to a primary family caregiver (which can be a spouse) of a qualifying veteran.
 If your loved one is not a veteran, the spouse-pay door in Pennsylvania is effectively closed in 2026.

 2. Can my adult child be paid as my caregiver in Pennsylvania?